Cray-HPE/docs-csm/operations/security_and_authentication/Change_Credentials_on_ServerTech_PDUs.md

             ```

     - Update all ServerTech PDUs in the system to the same password.

+        **NOTE**: To change the password on all PDUs, that PDUs must be successfully discovered by HSM.

         1. (`ncn-mw#`) Change password for the `admn` user on the ServerTech PDUs currently discovered in the system.